thendawg/tfhumandetectionnotify/README.md

 processerror.log is persistent

 I recommend a cron job for the cleanup.sh, I run this on my webserver to clear any output directories/jpgs over 5 days.
 I also need to write something to truncate the detection log, but I havent gotten around to it as it doesnt really get THAT big in terms of filesize.

+As well, Ive noticed running this for very long periods of time (days) can possibly contribute to increased frame latency (possibly more buffer issues?)
+But restarting the process nightly seems to resolve it, hence the restat .bat file.
+In windows, I setup a task schedule to run it nightly.
+Soon I will make .sh equivs of this for Linux :) You can automate with cron of course.